 A. The Contractor binds its successors and assignees to all the terms and conditions of this Contract.
 The Contractor may assign its right to receive payments to such third parties as the Contractor may desire without the prior written consent of the State, provided that the Contractor gives written notice (including evidence of such assignment) to the State thirty (30) days in advance of any payment so assigned.
 The assignment shall cover all unpaid amounts under this Contract and shall not be made to more than one party.

-B. The Contractor shall not assign or subcontract the whole or any part of this Contract without the State’s prior written consent.
-Additionally, the Contractor shall provide prompt written notice to the State of any change in the Contractor’s legal name or legal status so that the changes may be documented and payments to the successor entity may be made.
+B. The Contractor shall not assign or subcontract the whole or any part of this Contract without the State’s prior written consent, provided, however, that PowerSchool may assign its rights and obligations under this Agreement without the consent of the Customer in the event PowerSchool hereafter effects a corporate reorganization, consolidates with, or merges into, any person or transfers all or substantially all of its properties or assets to any entity.
+The Contractor shall provide prompt written notice to the State of any change in the Contractor’s legal name or legal status so that the changes may be documented and payments to the successor entity may be made.

-6. Assignment of Antitrust Claims.
-As part of the consideration for the award of this Contract, the Contractor assigns to the State all right, title and interest in and to any claims the Contractor now has, or may acquire, under state or federal antitrust laws relating to the products or services which are the subject of this Contract.
+6. Reserved.

 7. Audits.
 The Contractor acknowledges that it may be required to submit to an audit of funds paid through this Contract.
-Any such audit shall be conducted in accordance with IC § 5-11-1, et seq., and audit guidelines specified by the State.
+Any such audit shall be conducted in accordance with IC § 5-11-1, et seq., and audit statutory requirements specified by the State.

 The State considers the Contractor to be a “Contractor” under 2 C.F.R.
 200.331 for purposes of this Contract.
 However, if it is determined that the Contractor is a “subrecipient” and if required by applicable provisions of 2 C.F.R.
 200 (Uniform Administrative Requirements, Cost Principles, and Audit Requirements), Contractor shall arrange for a financial and compliance audit, which complies with 2 C.F.R.
 200.500 et seq.